vanti-dev/sc-bos/README.md

 Smart Core Building Operating System
 =================================

+For getting started with developing, see the [dev guide](docs/install/dev.md)

 ## System Architecture

 The system functionality is distributed among multiple components.

 ### Building Controller

 The Building Controller is responsible for management of the Smart Core installation.
 It is written in Go and installed in a virtual machine on a server.
 Over gRPC, it exposes both the Smart Core API (for device control and data collection) and private APIs for communicating with the frontend and other nodes.

 It provides the following services:
   - Hosting the building user interfaces